 The age old remedies using lubricants are common—from cod liver oil flavored gels to a dab of petroleum jelly on the nose or paw.
 The idea of these is that the hair will slide more easily through the digestive tract.

 More recently, dietary management has been used for hairball prevention.
 The addition of natural fibers such as beet pulp and cellulose to cat food is meant to mix with the hair in the stomach and prevent the hair from matting, thus allowing it to pass on through.
 Surprisingly, many cats like canned pumpkin and this will have the same benefit to keep things moving through the intestinal tract.
 This also adds liquid to the diet which is very beneficial.
 Finally, omega-6 fatty acids are added to some cat foods to improve the coat condition.

 It may take some combination of remedies for your particular cat, but it will certainly be worth the effort to make life more comfortable for everyone!

-Southern Paws & Tails is South Carolina’s quarterly magazine for pet lovers.
+Guest post by Louise Burpee, DVM.
+This article originally appeared in the Summer 2016 issue of Southern Paws & Tails, South Carolina’s quarterly magazine for pet lovers.
 It encourages responsible pet care and promotes the rescue and adoption of shelter pets.
 They offer up-to-date, valuable information about the health and well-being of dogs and cats from reliable sources, reputable organizations, and animal specialists.